hackmud-dtr/hackmud-render/README.md

   - If `true` or the string `"game"`, equivalent to passing `6`
   - If the string `"forums"`, equivalent to passing `-6`.
   - Anything else is ignored
+* `bloom`: integer
+  - Clamped/floored to an integer between 0 and 11.
+Approximates in-game bloom with text shadows (very badly).

 ## using with discord.js bots